apache/flink-web/docs/content/posts/2026-04-13-community-update.md

 ### FLIP (accepted)

+Flink Improvement Proposals or FLIPs are the mechanism by which the community propose new features and initiatives.

 * **[FLIP-561](https://cwiki.apache.org/confluence/display/FLINK/FLIP-561%3A+Restructure+Flink+documentation): Restructure Flink Documentation.** (Piotr Nowojski) - A major reorganisation to improve discoverability and reduce duplication across the Flink docs.
 Updated March 24, 2026.
 * **[FLIP-558](https://cwiki.apache.org/confluence/display/FLINK/FLIP-558%3A+Improvements+to+SinkUpsertMaterializer+and+changelog+disorder): Improvements to SinkUpsertMaterializer and Changelog Disorder.** - Addresses correctness issues in upsert materialisation under out-of-order changelog events.